dt1/itemhut/README.md

 http://192.241.194.172:8080/

-#Item Hut
+#omark

-Item Hut is a free and open-source marketing, ERP, CRM, and channel-management tool mainly focusing on B2B.
+omark is a free and open-source marketing, ERP, CRM, and channel-management tool mainly focusing on B2B.

 ######Why?